mojtabaOstovari/AdvancedProgramming-spring2021/README.md

 # Project

 * ## project overview
-  you can open project overview in this [link](https://docs.google.com/document/d/1Mq2SIUA4pe6WKRIpMJDTTtlzSeix7PYG85UjO3VaLNc/edit?usp=sharing).
+  To see Project overview, you can click on this [link](https://docs.google.com/document/d/1Mq2SIUA4pe6WKRIpMJDTTtlzSeix7PYG85UjO3VaLNc/edit?usp=sharing).

 # Grading